 What is a database management system (DBMS)?

 A database management system (DBMS) is a program that allows database administrators to create, update and manipulate databases and the data stored in databases.
 There are many database management systems on the market – some are commercially available while others are open source.
 Many are industrial level and one only needs to really consider these types of packages for enterprise level transactions or if one is studying to be a database architect.

 What is SQL?

 SQL or Structured Query Language is the language used by relational databases that allows one to create, update and manipulate data in databases.
-It is a relatively simple language to learn and through the use of statements incorporating the words: CREATE, SELECT, INSERT, JOIN, UPDATE, WHERE and DELETE you can perform most of the standard operations needed to create and manipulate objects in a relational database.
-Each vendor has their own version of SQL, which differs slightly in some aspects, however, once you have learned one version, you can easily pick up any other version of SQL.
+It is a relatively simple language to learn and through the use of statements incorporating the words: CREATE, SELECT, INSERT, JOIN, UPDATE, WHERE, and DELETE you can perform most of the standard operations needed to create and manipulate objects in a relational database.
+Each vendor has its own version of SQL, which differs slightly in some aspects, however, once you have learned one version, you can easily pick up any other version of SQL.

 What is a query?

-Well, a query is simply a question that one asks of one’s database or a command given to one’s database.
+Well, a query is simply a question that one asks of one’s database or command given to one’s database.
 A typical simple query could be – select all the customers from a particular region.
 A more complex query could ask for or request all the customers that have been assigned to a particular employee, in this case, this would rely on the relationships created between the tables in one’s database.
 The database, should if designed correctly be able to retrieve the answer or information that the query is asking for or execute the command given by the query.